Effective nutrition communication is not an accident

 The design and delivery of effective nutrition communication employs an organized and systematic approach.
-To get a copy of the “10 Steps to Creating Compelling Communication” sign up on the home page.
+To get a copy of the “10 Steps to Creating Compelling Communication” go to: https://www.nutritioncommunicator.com/communicating-nutrition.

-Chapter 3 of the “under construction” Academy book on nutrition communication will be devoted to exploring the focus, strategy, key players, and successful outcomes of nutrition communication design.
-In addition to describing the entire 10 step process, acceptable short-cuts will be outlined.
-Take a look at the 10 steps, share the short-cuts you have used that still result in effective communication.
-Provide a story… we are looking for real-life stories to include in the book.
+Chapter 3 of Communicating Nutrition: The Authoritative Guide explores the focus, strategy, key players, and successful outcomes of nutrition communication design.
+In addition to describing the entire 10 step process, acceptable short-cuts are outlined.
+Take a look at the 10 steps, share in the comments the short-cuts you have used that still result in effective communication.

 Next week’s blog will answer the question: What defines successful communication?
 How would you answer?